msgvivek/MBTA-Routes-Project/README.md

 # MBTA-Routes-Project

 ## Description
-A python projet for extracting information from API's
+A python project for extracting information from the Boston Transportation system website www.//mbta.com

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.